 What is an anxiety disorder?

-Everyone can experience anxiety from time to time as it is a normal part of living.
+Everyone can experience worry or fear from time to time as it is a normal part of living.
 However, some people are diagnosed as having an anxiety disorder.

-If you are experiencing persistent, severe, disabling anxiety which is negatively impacting upon your enjoyment of life and/or is affecting your ability to function effectively at work, home , school or other social settings you may have an anxiety disorder.
+If you are experiencing persistent, severe, disabling, worry, fear or stress which is ruining your enjoyment of life and/or is affecting your ability to function effectively at work, home, school or other social settings you may have an anxiety disorder.

 What are the anxiety disorders?